Training Image Derivatives: Increased Accuracy and Universal Robustness: First Order

-The solution method is as follows: first, we find a basis in which the matrix (\ref{eq:Gij}) becomes the identity.
-In this basis, we write a general solution for the second constraint as a linear combination of orthonormal vectors.
-We then use these vectors as a new basis in which we find the largest eigenvalue of the matrix (\ref{eq:PW}), which is the desired maximum.
+The solution method is as follows: First, we find a basis in which the matrix (\ref{eq:Gij}) becomes the identity.
+In this basis, we express the general solution to the second constraint as a linear combination of orthonormal vectors.
+These vectors form a new basis, in which we compute the largest eigenvalue of the matrix (\ref{eq:PW}), which gives the desired maximum.
+For invariance attack, the procedure is similar; however, instead of equation (\ref{eq:pert}) we have